 Switching dog food is not as simple as just feeding him something else.
 Switching your dog’s food can be for a number of reasons.
-The most common are changing puppy food to adult dog food, and then to a more mature dog food as your dog gets a little older.
+The most common are changing puppy food to adult to senior dog food.
 As your dog grows, his nutritional needs change.
 There are also other factors that may have an effect on your dog’s food and nutritional needs.

 Is it bad to switch dog foods often?